 Q: How do I apply for Summer Financial Aid? [ top]

-A: This application cannot be processed until a student has registered for classes for the summer semester” with “This application will not be available until registration for summer semester begins each year.
+A: This application cannot be processed until a student has registered for classes for the summer semester” and “This application will not be available until registration for summer semester begins each year.

-Q; What do I need to do if I have been flagged to sign a Statement of Educational Purpose by the Department of Education?
+Q: What do I need to do if I have been flagged to sign a Statement of Educational Purpose by the Department of Education?
 This document is aid year specific.

 A: Download this document for the current aid year including Summer Starts 1617 or for 1718 this document will cover Fall 2017, Spring 2018, and Summer 2018.

 A: If you are in DEFAULT on student loan(s) you may not be eligible for additional aid.
 If your federal student loan(s) have been paid in full, or if you have made satisfactory payment arrangements that make you eligible for additional Title IV funds, then you MUST obtain a ‘Title IV Eligibility letter’ from the guaranty agencies that hold the defaulted loan(s).
 Please visit NSLDS at www.nslds.ed.gov to review your loan history.
 Verbal verification of your loan status is not acceptable for reinstatement of aid.
 You must submit a letter of the resolved default status from your guaranty agency.
 We can accept a fax of the ‘Title IV Eligibility letter’ at 229-931-2061.

 Q: How can I get a tax return transcript fast?

 A: If you are selected for verification but cannot use the IRS DRT in your FAFSA you can Get your Tax Return Transcript(s) online.
 Please follow the Instructions to an immediate printout.
 Another option is to call 1-800-908-9946 for a mailed copy which will be mailed to you in 5 to 10 business days.